fvinas/tf_aws_lambda_ip_whitelist/README.md

 ## Outputs

-  * `lambda_add_rule.arn`: ARN of the entry-point Lambda, so that you provide the rights accordingly to the users allowed to run it.
+  * `lambda_add_rule_arn`: ARN of the entry-point Lambda, so that you provide the rights accordingly to the users allowed to run it.
+  * `lambda_add_rule_function_name`: Name of the entry-point Lambda, that you may use to invoke the function.

 ## Usage